Skip to main content

 How Decisions Are Actually Made

 Medical Biosciences is assessed through the UCAS application rather than through a separate admissions test.
-It also records that the central-check and departmental-review process remains partial because Imperial’s selection-process page returned HTTP 403 in the audit environment.
+It also records that the central-check and departmental-review process remains partial because Imperial’s selection-process page returned HTTP 403.

 In practice, the academic requirements should be treated as the first filter and the personal statement as evidence of fit.
 A useful application shows how the applicant reads, questions data, connects Biology and Chemistry, and understands the difference between biomedical science and clinical Medicine.